Battling Covid-19 together

 “This pandemic has magnified every existing inequality in our society,” Melinda Gates said of Covid-19.
 She adds: “Borrowing a line by British writer, Damian Barr: “We may be in the same storm, but we are in different boats”.

-That is the reality of Covid.
 All of us have experienced pain and difficulty through the pandemic.
-Those working in the humanitarian sector are seeing need deepened on many levels: medical provision, of course, but also their economy, education system, nutrition and, ultimately, infrastructure.
+Those working in the humanitarian sector saw need deepened on many levels: medical provision, of course, but also their economy, education system, nutrition and, ultimately, infrastructure.

 Much as we have longed to help, our work too, of course, has been made harder because of Covid too, so it is something of a vicious circle.
 Two of our three services were ‘hit’ by the pandemic.
 The one less impacted is Global Hand.